aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-wksp.md

     to spinning it up.

 As mentioned, a PVC should be attached to the workspaces to persist changes to the filesystems.
-If a PVC is attached, the usual path to access it would be `/<NAME_OF_DATA_SOURCE>`.
-For example, if the name of the data source is called `sample-project-pvc`, the path to the PVC that has been mounted to the container would be `/sample-project-pvc`.
+You can use the following command to search for the PVC:

 === "VSCode Server Terminal"

     ```bash
     $ ls -la / | grep "pvc"
     ```

+If there's no result, check with the MLOps team about this.

 By default, the PVCs would contain a `workspaces` directory with which you can create a subdirectory for yourself treat it as your own personal